skissane/pdos/s370/readme2.txt

 01D460  96979996 9497A315                    ........

-If you are using a z1090 (zPDT?), then use the "-x" option to mfterm to get it to do extended negotiation (so that it can decline the TN3270E request, plus other differences compared to Hercules).
+If you are using zPDT (aka z1090/zOPD), then use the "-x" option to mfterm to get it to do extended negotiation (so that it can decline the TN3270E request, plus other differences compared to Hercules).